Last updated

 Free from Apple and Google

-We know most people defer to Google Flights when comparing airfare and we get why: the site is easy to navigate, allowing you to see real-time prices, which you can track for weeks until you find the right rate.
+We know most people defer to Google Flights or Kayak when comparing airfare, and we get why: these apps are easy to navigate.
+They also allow you to see real-time prices, which you can track for weeks until you find the right rate.
 Hopper looks a lot like Google Flights, but the app’s crucial difference is its algorithm, which relies on historical data to predict the best time to purchase a flight.

 You can search for a flight just like you would on Google Flights, Kayak, Travelocity, or any of the other thousands of travel deals sites.
 When you do, Hopper will show you a calendar around your dates, illustrating the best deals.
-Even better, you’ll get a detailed breakdown of their predictions for the coming weeks.
+Even better, you’ll get a detailed breakdown of its predictions for the coming weeks—great if you have a general window of when you'd like to travel.
+The predictive pricing can help narrow it down to when you can save the most money.

 Screenshot of Hopper app